cheksumhov/cheksumhov/README.md

 # Howdy
 Welcome to my GitHub profile.
 I'm currently working in IT support and studying software engineering.
 I'll be primarily storing school projects and coursework here.

-## Why the weird username?
+## What's with the weird username?
 I guess it's supposed to be a funny combination of 'Chekhov' and 'checksum'.
 I was reading about the use of checksums in verifying data integrity when I created this account, and I'm also a big fan of Anton Chekhov's short stories.

 <!--